gorghoa/ScenarioStateBehatExtension/README.md

 }
 ```

-## Why injecting state's fragment through method params
+## Why injecting state's fragments through method params

   1. Clear dependencies declaration for the step method
-  2. Runtime checks by php: fail quickly if the argument is not present
+  2. Runtime checks by php: fail quickly if the argument is not present or does not match type hint
   3. The less verbose way of consuming shared scenario state